-Do you dread those months of going to the mailbox to find that unfavorable bill from the car insurance company requesting payment for your insurance policy?
-What about other large purchases such as new tires for your car or a new washing machine because yours just broke?
+Do you dread those months of going to the mailbox to find an unfavorable bill from the car insurance company requesting payment for your policy?
+How about unexpected purchases such as new tires or a washing machine because yours just bit the dust?

-As we all know big lump sum payments can wreak havoc on our budgets if we aren’t prepared.
-Having a system in place to help you pay for these expenses can really help you from spiraling out of control and falling into debt.
+As we all know lump sum payments can wreak havoc on our budgets if we aren’t prepared.
+Having a system in place to help you pay these expenses can keep you from falling behind when $h!t hits the fan.

 What Is A Sinking Fund?

-A sinking fund is a budget category that is set up as a way to save money by setting aside a little bit each month to pay for large expenses.
+A sinking fund is a strategic way to save money by setting aside a little bit each month to pay for large expenses when necessary.

-Sinking funds are a great way to divide your savings throughout the year so you aren’t hit with that car insurance bill that you aren’t able to afford.
+Sinking funds are a great way to divide your savings throughout the year so you aren’t hit with a bill that you aren’t able to afford.

-Every 6 months I have to pay my 6 month car insurance bill which is $538.
-December is the absolute worst time to be hit with a bill like this because of the holidays.
+Every 6 months I have to pay my car insurance which is $538.
+For me, December is the absolute worst time to be hit with a bill like this because of the holidays.

-However I have created a sinking fund for my car insurance in which I save $90 a month throughout the year.
+Therefore, I created a sinking fund where I save $90 a month throughout the year.
 This makes the large amount due in both June and December much more tolerable on my budget.

-Did you know that the average American saves just 3.8% of the income they bring home each month?
-By having a sinking fund and being prepared for large sum bills you’ll be able to keep your finances healthy but you’ll be prepared when those bothersome bills roll in.
+Did you know that the average American saves only 3.8% of the income they bring home each month?
+By having a sinking fund it allows you to not only keep your finances healthy but you’ll be prepared when those bothersome bills roll in.

 How Does A Sinking Fund Work?

 Having different expenses or infrequent bills throughout the year can really mess with your budget if you aren’t prepared.
-Not having a sinking fund can cause you to have to scramble to pay the latest expense or bill.
+Not having a sinking fund can cause you to scramble to pay these expenses when you least expect it.

 Sinking funds are key to creating a consistent and predictable budget each and every month.
-They prevent you from stressing to find extra cash and avoid the possibility of falling behind financially or even into debt.
+They prevent you from stressing to find extra cash and help you to avoid the possibility of falling behind financially or even into debt.

 How To Set Up A Sinking Fund?

-When setting up you sinking fund the first thing you will want to do is decide where you want to keep it.
-A couple things to keep in mind when deciding where to put your money is to keep it accessible to you.
+When setting up your sinking fund the first thing you’ll want to do is decide where you want to keep it.
+A couple things to keep in mind when deciding where to put your money is to keep it accessible.

 The second thing to do for your sinking fund is keep it in a safe, low risk account.
-A sinking fund is not money you should plan on making an investment from by putting it in a high risk account.
-You want to keep it safe so the money is there when you need it most.
+A sinking fund is not money you should be hoping to make big money from.
+You want to keep it safe so the money is there when you need it.

 Where To Put Your Sinking Fund?